 Consultation on preliminary position

 On 13 October 2017, we published our preliminary position on our industry wide review of the regulatory treatment of inflation.
-We are inviting written submissions on this publication by the close of business Monday, 6 November 2017.
+Submissions closed on Monday, 6 November 2017.

-For further details on our preliminary position, the submission process, and our upcoming stakeholder workshop, see the project milestone, AER position.
+For further details on our preliminary position and subsequent submissions by stakeholders, see the project milestone, AER position.

 Final position paper